dzackgarza/Notes/Obsidian/zettelkasten/framed.md

 ## Results

-- The only parallelizable spheres are
+- Fact: the only parallelizable spheres are
 $$
 S^0, S^1, S^3, S^7
 $$